Targeted Synthetic DMARDs/JAK inhibitors (Tofacitinib, Baricitinib)

 As their name implies, targeted synthetic DMARDs (tsDMARDs) are made from synthetic chemical compounds.
-They are not biologics, but they do target specific parts of the immune system — as opposed to conventional synthetic DMARDs (csDMARDs), which have a dampening effect on the whole immune system.
+They are not biologics, but they do target specific parts of the immune system — unlike conventional synthetic DMARDs (csDMARDs), which have a dampening effect on the whole immune system.

 Targeted synthetic DMARDs can be prescribed for some types of autoimmune arthritis.
 They are grouped with biologics to streamline distribution through the Pharmaceutical Benefits Scheme (PBS) in Australia.
 Like biologics, a tsDMARD will only be prescribed if your condition is active and csDMARD treatment is unsuccessful or inadequate.
 Access will only be continued if this treatment helps your condition.